 A defendant is required to pay damages after you suffer catastrophic injuries as a result of the defendant’s wrongful act or negligence.
 However, insurance adjustors and attorneys for the defendant will look for ways to suggest that the catastrophic injuries were your own fault.
 It is critical that you hire an injury attorney that knows how to fight for your rights.

 Retain a Catastrophic Injury Lawyer in the California Area

 It is important to get experienced, knowledgeable legal counsel on your side when you have been harmed by someone else’s carelessness or misconduct.
 California catastrophic injury attorney Travis G. Black worked for the insurance industry and served as a police officer before establishing his own firm in Folsom.
 He now wields his knowledge of these sectors in service of his clients.
-Contact us online or call Black & DePaoli at 916-962-2896 for a free consultation with a personal injury or wrongful death attorney.
+Contact us online or call The Law Office of Black & DePaoli, PC at (916) 634-0729 for a free consultation with a personal injury or wrongful death attorney.